oracle-samples/adb-connectors/microsoft-ssis-ssdt-adb/microsoft-ssis-ssdt-adb/microsoft-ssis-ssdt-adb.md

 This step-by-step tutorial guides how to configure Microsoft SQL Server Integration Services (SSIS) and Microsoft SQL Server Data Tools (SSDT) connectivity to Oracle Autonomous Database (ADB) and on-premises databases.
 These instructions use managed Oracle Data Provider for .NET (ODP.NET) for data access as required by SSDT and SSIS.
 They work for on-premises database and both dedicated and shared infrastructure ADB.
 The instructions for on-premises databases setup also apply to Oracle Database Cloud Services and Oracle Exadata Cloud Service.

+This guide shows you how to configure Microsoft SQL Server Integration Services and Data Tools connectivity to Oracle Autonomous Database (ADB).
+It describes how to connect Oracle Autonomous Database using the wallet or mTLS.
+If you want to connect without the wallet click [here](https://oracle-samples.github.io/adb-connectors/common/tls-no-wallet/workshops/freetier/).

 ## Overview
 These are the general steps to setup Oracle database connectivity with SSDT and SSIS:
 1. Provision Oracle database or ADB